hhwhhw204/CDVAR/README.md

 ```
 cd code/OncoKB_train
-python pan-caner_train.py -mul 10 -e 8 -bs 12 -lr 0.00005
+python pan-caner_train.py --mul 10 --e 8 --bs 12 --lr 0.00005
-python specific-caner_train.py -cancer AML -e 8 -bs 12 -lr 0.00005
+python specific-caner_train.py -cancer AML --e 8 --bs 12 --lr 0.00005
 ```

 The optimal training model is saved in `CDVAR/code/OncoKB_train/save_model/`.

 ### Benchmark Predict

-We have preprocessed the prediction data from the CIViC, CGI, and JAX-CKB datasets to facilitate result reproduction in paper.
 The evaluation data is in `CDVAR/data/eval`.
+Due to storage limitations, we have only performed prediction on the CIViC and CGI datasets to facilitate result reproduction in the paper.

 ```
 cd code/benchmark_predict
 python pan-cancer_predict.py
 ```

 ### CDVAR score
 CDVAR_score/ directory are stored the CDVAR scores for 267,679 mutations from the COSMIC Census Genes Mutation project and 3,289,953 mutations from the COSMIC Cancer Mutation Census.